Skip to main content

 PX4 Parameters

-If you wish to use a motion caputure system as your means for navigating with out a GPS, you must configure the following PX4 parameters.
+If you wish to use a motion caputure system as your means for navigating without a GPS, you must configure the following PX4 parameters.

 EKF2_HGT_REF = Vision